The Elmhirst School: History

-In October 2003, Barnsley Council had decided to close the school in August 2004 and open a new 11-18 school, under the Fresh Start scheme.
+In October 2003, Barnsley Metropolitan Borough Council had decided to close the school in August 2004 and open a new 11–18 school, under the Fresh Start scheme.
 In February 2004, the council decided to close the school and open an Academy in September 2006 for ages 3–18, including Worsbrough Bank End and Kendray primary schools.
 It was to be done under Barnsley Council's Remaking Learning project.
 The Academy would have 420 primary places and 900 secondary places.
 Funding would come from the Department for Education and Skills, and £2m from the Academy's sponsor, the Church Schools Company (which became the United Church Schools Trust).
 It was actually sponsored by the United Learning Trust.

 Admissions

 It admitted ages 11–16 from the Worsbrough and Ardsley areas.
 More than 50% of pupils were on free school meals.
 The Ardsley area has a very high teenage pregnancy rate, double the national rate, and much higher than the overall rate for Barnsley.
+Former high schools in this area that were outside the original Worsbrough catchment area, i.e., Kendray, Stairfoot, Ardsley were previously served by Kendray Oaks School and Priory School at Lundwood, both closing in the late 1980s along with Honeywell School.